 Consider the following business benefits of promoting from within instead of hiring externally.

 When the talent pool already works for the hiring company, there is a built-in level of security.
-When you’re already sure of candidates’ quality, the recruiting focus is on finding the right fit for the vacancy.
-You also have direct access to all applicants’ work histories, personnel files and references, plus personal experience with their work quality.
+When you’re already sure of the candidates’ quality, the recruiting focus is on finding the right fit for the vacancy.
+You also have direct access to all applicants’ work histories, personnel files and job references, plus personal experience with their work quality.

 Happy, well-established and respected employees already enjoy mutual trust with managers, company leaders and colleagues.
 They can immediately step into a position with a high level of autonomy and confidence because they’re trusted and empowered to do their job.